Dental Insurance & Plans — Coverage For Dental Care

 All you pay for is the premiums, which are the same with or without our help.

 How Does Dental Insurance Work?

 In order to get it, you will need to contact an insurance agent.
 They will help you choose a plan based on coverage, cost, and providers.
 If your preferred dentist is part of the plan’s network, you’ll have to pay a lot less.
-Individual dental insurance costs around $50 per month, and you will have a deductible, and probably a copay and coinsurance as well.
+Individual dental insurance costs around $50 per month, and you will have a deductible, and coinsurance as well.

 Types of Dental Insurance

 There are two main types of dental insurance plans: